 The first technique is a straight-line (trim) excision.
-It removes the excess tissue in straight line front to back.
-This technique is more straightforward and has the added benefit of removing the unsightly thickened free border of the labia.
+It reduces the excess tissue in straight line front to back.
+This technique is more straightforward and has the added benefit of reducing the unsightly thickened free border of the labia.
 There are variations on trim that include the Lazy-S Labiaplasty and the Extended Excision Labiaplasty.

 The choice of technique is based on patient preference and is tailored by Dr. David Tauber to each patients needs.
 A detailed examination will help delineate the best surgical treatment.